Comic book collecting: Post-bubble speculation

 Since 1997, comic book sales have fallen to a fraction of early-1990s levels, with print runs of many popular titles down as much as 90% from their peaks.
 Currently, most of the hype generated around the major companies' comics involves changes to the characters, well-known creators writing or illustrating a title, and media coverage surrounding an adaptation to another medium such as film or television.

-The one remaining bastion for comic speculation remains in online auction sites such as eBay; but even there, comic books remain a buyer's market.
+The remaining bastion of comic speculation consists of online auction sites such as eBay; but even there, comic books remain a buyer's market.
 In the 2000s, prices for genuinely rare near-mint comics rose steadily, doubling in some cases.
 This was aided in part by newly established comic book grading companies, such as Comic Guaranty LLC (CGC) and Professional Grading eXperts LLC (PGX).
-Improved accountability has increased collector confidence, although some collectors have complained that the market has once again become more about speculation, instead of being focused on the art and stories.
+Improved accountability has increased collector confidence, although some collectors have complained that the market has once again become more about speculation than being focused on the art and stories.

 Until February 2002, the highest price paid for a comic book was $350,000 for Marvel Comics #1, bought by Jay Parrino (USA) in November 2001.
 The sale of a CGC-graded 8.0 "very fine" issue of Action Comics #1 reportedly sold between an undisclosed buyer and seller on the comic book online auction site "Comic Connect" for $1,000,000 topped the list for a few days.
 It was quickly eclipsed by a CGC-graded 8.0 Very Fine Detective #27 (the first Batman comic book) at Heritage Auctions, which realized $1,075,500.
-In July 2010, another Action Comics #1, a CGC-graded 8.5 was reportedly sold between an undisclosed buyer and seller on "Comics Connect" for $1.5 million, thus setting the current record for the highest sum ever paid for a comic book.
+In July 2010, another Action Comics #1, a CGC-graded 8.5, was reportedly sold by an undisclosed buyer to an undisclosed seller on "Comics Connect" for $1.5 million, thus setting the current record for the highest sum ever paid for a comic book.